cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

     .click()                    // Nope, nothing

   cy.url()                      // Nothing to see, yet
-    .should('eq', '/my/resource/path#awesomeness') // Nada.
+    .should('include', '/my/resource/path#awesomeness') // Nada.
 })

 // Ok, the test function has finished executing...
-// We've queued all of these commands and now we run them in order!
+// We've queued all of these commands and now
+// Cypress will begin running them in order!
 ```

 Cypress doesn't kick off the browser automation magic until the test function exits.

 {% note success Core Concept %}
 Each Cypress command (and chain of commands) returns immediately, having only appended to a queue of commands to be executed at a later time.

+You purposefully **cannot** do anything useful with the return value from a command.
+Commands are enqueued and managed entirely behind the scenes.

+We've designed our API's this way because the DOM is a highly mutable object which constantly goes stale.
+For Cypress to prevent flake, and know when to proceed, it must manage commands in a highly controlled deterministic way.
 {% endnote %}

 ## Commands Execute Serially